ableinc/polysecrets-js/README.md

 * Do not include persistence as an empty object.
 Omit if you're not using it and set flag ```usePersistence``` to ```false```.

-* Only configured for MongoDB.
+* Only created for MongoDB.
 If you'd like SQL, create a PR.

 ## Default Configuration Options